Which startups have raised the most funding in the edge AI market?

 When funding rounds were announced in other currencies such as euros, Swiss francs, Singapore dollars, Australian dollars, or rupees, we converted them into approximate USD equivalents for consistency.

 Sometimes different sources report slightly different numbers, or the exact round size is not fully disclosed.
-In those cases, we flag the uncertainty and assign a confidence label to each startup, visible in the last column.
+In those cases, we flag the uncertainty and assign a confidence label to each edge AI startup, visible in the last column.

 Here is what they mean.